Known Finger Family Lines

 According to their website Johan was born in 1791 and "Arrived the Brazil em 06/01/1827 aboard of the ship Bodtra, from Prussia / Germany."

-In May 2006 additional information on this line came to us from Bob Fingers:
+In May, 2010, more information about this family line came to us from Marcos Finger.

 Wade Finger made mention of this family: